GregDMeyer/IT8951/README.md

 stated in the IT8951 chip spec [here](https://www.waveshare.com/w/upload/1/18/IT8951_D_V0.2.4.3_20170728.pdf) (page 41).
 But, you could try setting higher and seeing if it works anyway.
-It is set by passing the "spi_hz" argument to the Display or EPD classes (see example in tests/integration/tests.py).
+It is set by passing the `spi_hz` argument to the Display or EPD classes (see example in `tests/integration/tests.py`).

 ### Updates for version 0.1.0